snudler6/time-travel/docs/index.md

 ## Usage

 `TimeTravel` is context manager patching all* time and I\O related modules in a single line.

+\* All modules currently patched :).

-Inside the time travel context manager, the initial time is set to 86,400.0 seconds in order to support windows (this is the lowest acceptable value by the OS).
+The initial time within the time travel context manager is set to 86,400.0 seconds in order to support windows (this is the lowest acceptable value by the OS).
 This value is exported via ``time_travel.MIN_START_TIME``.

-\* All modules currently patched :).

 In order to improve TimeTravel's performance, you can give it the names of modules you want to patch (in list, tuple or single name).